 It has a Sky City Restaurant on the top of the Needle from where one can see not only the downtown Seattle skyline but also the Olympic and Cascade Mountains, Mount Rainier, Mount Baker, Elliott Bay, and surrounding islands.

 Mount Rushmore Monument honoring the American Presidents

-This impressive monument is one of the most important of the American Landmarks.
-Carved into the Granite face of Mount Rushmore, sculpted by Danish-American Gutzon Borglum and his son, Lincoln Borglum features 18 meter sculptures of the heads of Four American Presidents, George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln.
+This one of the American Landmarks is located in Keystone, SD, this impressive monument is one of the most important of the American Landmarks.
+Carved into the Granite face of Mount Rushmore, sculpted by Danish-American Gutzon Borglum and his son, Lincoln Borglum features 18-meter sculptures of the heads of Four American Presidents, George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln.